nicotsx/ironmount/README.md

     <img src="https://github.com/nicotsx/ironmount/blob/main/screenshots/volume-details.png?raw=true" alt="Demo" />
     <figcaption>
       <p align="center">
-        Volume details view with usage statistics and health check status
+        Backup management with scheduling and monitoring
       </p>
     </figcaption>
   </figure>
 </div>

 > [!WARNING]
 > Ironmount is still in version 0.x.x and is subject to major changes from version to version.
 I am developing the core features and collecting feedbacks.
 Expect bugs!
 Please open issues or feature requests

 ## Intro

-Ironmount is an easy to use web interface to manage your remote storage and mount them as local volumes on your server.
-Docker as a first class citizen, Ironmount allows you to easily mount your remote storage directly into your containers with few lines of code.
+Ironmount is a backup automation platform that helps you protect your data across multiple storage backends.
+Built on top of Restic, it provides an intuitive web interface to schedule, manage, and monitor encrypted backups of your remote storage.
+With support for Docker integration, Ironmount makes it easy to backup your container volumes automatically.

 ### Features

-- ✅&nbsp; Support for multiple protocols: NFS, SMB, WebDAV, Directory
-- 💾&nbsp; Automated backups with encryption, compression and retention policies backed by Restic
+- 💾&nbsp; **Automated backups** with encryption, compression and retention policies powered by Restic
-- 🔍&nbsp; Keep an eye on your mounts with health checks and automatic remounting on error
-- 📊&nbsp; Monitor your mounts usage with detailed statistics and graphs
-- 📡&nbsp; Mount your remote storage as local folders
-- 🐳&nbsp; Docker integration: mount your remote storage directly into your containers via a docker volume syntax
+- 📅&nbsp; **Flexible scheduling** using cron expressions for automated backup jobs
+- 🔐&nbsp; **End-to-end encryption** ensuring your data is always protected
+- 📦&nbsp; **Snapshot management** with retention policies to optimize storage usage
+- 📊&nbsp; **Monitoring and statistics** to track backup health and storage usage
+- ✅&nbsp; **Multi-protocol support**: Backup from NFS, SMB, WebDAV, or local directories
+- 🔍&nbsp; **Health checks** and automatic recovery to ensure backup reliability

 ## Installation